lreigbua/Refined_Thermal_FEA_Additive/README.md

 python run_1mm_cube.py
 ```

 The output files are generated in an output folder in this directory.
-This will contain the Abaqus simulation files and post-processingoutputs.
+This will contain the Abaqus simulation files and post-processing outputs.

 ## Configuration
 You need a cad file of your geometry that can be read by Abaqus CAE, which must be added to the input folder.